Bira/octopus-carnival/_posts/2026-07-02-wir-dungeon-fantasy-intro.md

     - dfrpg
 ---

-I began writing this article shortly after finishing my reading of the Neverwinter Campaign Setting, so it's been in storage for a long, long time.
+I began writing this article shortly after finishing [my reading of the Neverwinter Campaign Setting][1], so it's been in storage for a long, long time.
 But now that my blog posts about that [solo Hell's Rebels campaign][3] have caught up to "real time", I started thinking I needed someone else to post during the longer lulls in play.
 So why not this?

-This new series of Let's Read posts is going both here in the blog and on the RPG.net forums, as usual, and one of the reasons I'm doing it is because I feel lots of people over at RPG.net would benefit from knowing more about this game.
+This new series of Let's Read posts is going both here in the blog and on the [RPG.net forums][4], as usual, and one of the reasons I'm doing it is because I feel lots of people over at RPG.net would benefit from knowing more about this game.
 It's also nice to get another regular GURPS-focused series in here.

 ## What is Dungeon Fantasy?